sr99622/onvif-mcp/docs/ADD_CLIENT_ON_SERVER.md

 ```

 If no entry exists yet, the client has not attempted registration; the
 policy change is harmless but cannot be confirmed against traffic.
+Echo back
+to the user the results of this observation.

 ## 2. Resolve the live anonymous Trusted Hosts component (preflight)